-This book will focus on building and configuring robust embedded Linux devices.
-The comprehensive guide shows you the technologies and techniques required to build Linux into embedded systems.
-You’ll see how to create each of the elements from scratch, and how to automate the process using Buildroot and the Yocto Project.
-You will also learn to implement an effective storage strategy for flash memory chips, and how to install updates to the device remotely once it is deployed.
-You’ll also get to know the key aspects of writing code for embedded Linux, such as how to access hardware from applications, the implications of writing multi-threaded code, and techniques to manage memory in an efficient way.
-Lastly, this book will show you how to debug your code, both in applications and kernel-level, and how to profile the system so that you can look out for performance bottlenecks.
+This book starts by breaking down the fundamental elements that underpin all embedded Linux projects: the toolchain, the bootloader, the kernel, and the root filesystem.
+After that, you will learn how to create each of these elements from scratch and automate the process using Buildroot and the Yocto Project.
+As you progress, the book explains how to implement an effective storage strategy for flash memory chips and install updates to a device remotely once it’s deployed.
+You’ll also learn about the key aspects of writing code for embedded Linux, such as how to access hardware from apps, the implications of writing multi-threaded code, and techniques to manage memory in an efficient way.
+The final chapters demonstrate how to debug your code, whether it resides in apps or in the Linux kernel itself.
+You’ll also cover the different tracers and profilers that are available for Linux so that you can quickly pinpoint any performance bottlenecks in your system.

 By the end of this Linux book, you’ll be able to create efficient and secure embedded devices using Linux.